learn-co-curriculum/dsc-classification-with-word-embeddings-codealong/README.md

     _________________________________________________________________

-Finally, we can fit the model by passing in the data, our labels, and setting some other hyperparameters such as the batch size, the number of epochs to train for, and what percentage of the training data to use for validation data.
+Finally, you can fit the model by passing in the data, our labels, and setting some other hyperparameters such as the batch size, the number of epochs to train for, and what percentage of the training data to use for validation data.

-If trained for 3 epochs, we'll find the model achieves a validation accuracy of almost 41%.
+If trained for 3 epochs, you'll find the model achieves a validation accuracy of almost 41%.

 Run the cell below for 1 epoch.
 Note that this is a large network, so the training will take some time!